AlgoMaster Logo

 The state field tracks where the body should resume on the next MoveNext.
 Each yield return becomes a "save the value, advance the state, return true" sequence.
 When the body finishes, MoveNext returns false.
 The values you yield are not stored in a buffer.
 There is only one slot, _current, and it gets overwritten on every step.

 You do not write this class yourself.
-The compiler writes it for you.
-But knowing it exists explains a lot of the behavior you observe: why iterator bodies pause and resume, why foreach needs both MoveNext and Current, and why local variables inside an iterator method survive across yields (they become fields on the generated class).
+The compiler writes it.
+Knowing it exists explains a lot of the observable behavior: why iterator bodies pause and resume, why foreach needs both MoveNext and Current, and why local variables inside an iterator method survive across yields (they become fields on the generated class).

 Each box on the right represents the iterator method paused at a known point.
 MoveNext resumes it, runs until the next yield, and returns.
 There is no separate thread, no callback, no async.
 The iterator method and the caller share one thread and take turns.